10258392511/ImplicitNeuralRepr/README.md

 <div align="center">
     <strong>Reconstruction with different &lambda;, taking &lambda; as coordinate.
-Larger &lambda; results in smoother signals in temporal dimension.</strong>
+Larger &lambda; results in smoother signals in temporal dimension.
+However, these reconstructions lose details and texture.</strong>
 </div>